shauryashaurya/rocket-ship/Apache_Iceberg_1.11.md

 - Delete file 2 → position 3

 Now every read must:
-- 1. Read the data file.
+- Read the data file.
-  2. Read both delete files
+- Read both delete files
-  3. Apply deletions
+- Apply deletions
-  4.

 As delete operations increase, delete files accumulate and query performance degrades.

+## Iceberg 1.11 (V3) – Deletion Vectors
+Iceberg 1.11 introduces Deletion Vectors (DV) in the V3 specification.
+Instead of creating many positional delete files, Iceberg maintains a single deletion vector for each data file.
+Iceberg V3 has:
+- One data file
+- One Puffin file containing the deletion vector
+-
+This creates a 1:1 mapping between:
+Data File ↔️ Deletion Vector

 ## Variant Data Type in Apache Iceberg 1.11
 One of the most important additions in Apache Iceberg 1.11 is support for the Variant Data Type, which improves handling of semi-structured data.